To help you understand the terms you will come across when considering equity release, we've put together a helpful glossary:

 All of the plans that Just Retirement Solutions Limited recommends have fixed rates, which means that the interest rates on the plan will never change throughout its term.

-Financial Conduct Authority.
-The UK's financial regulator set up by the Government to regulate financial services and protect consumer rights.
+The UK's financial regulator set up by the government to regulate financial services and protect consumer rights.

-A form of equity release, where the customer sells all or part of their home in return for a regular income or cash lump sum or both, and continues to live in their home for as long as they wish.
+A form of equity release, where the customer sells all or part of their home in return for a regular income, cash lump sum or both, and continues to live in their home for as long as they wish.
+When you die or move into permanent long-term care, the property will be sold and the reversion company receives its share of the proceeds.

 The amount advanced to plan holders at the start of an equity release plan.

 The charge made by lenders on money you borrow fom them.
-Interest can be variable (goes up or down) or be fixed
+Interest can be variable (goes up or down) or be fixed.
+The Equity Release Council Statement of Principles puts a 'cap' (upper limit) on variable interest rates - and this cap applies for the duration of the lifetime mortgage.

 Important information set out in a standard way, so you can compare services, products and costs.